Jessica POV

 I nodded as I took a sip of my coffee.

 "Firstly, we have arranged for all your things to be brought here.
 Sams will be bagged, taken to his business, and dumped.
-The building security has changed the password and will not allow him anywhere near that building again.
+The building security has changed the password and will no longer allow him anywhere near that building.
 The penthouse will be put up for rent," Grandpa said in his business tone, breaking my thoughts.

 "Sam's card has been canceled, and I have started investigating transactions and his bank account.
 We need to see what he has been up to.
 Any auto deductions from your account for his expenses have been removed," our accountant, Saville, adds.